gjularic/todo-app/README.md

 ### About
 * Todo App is a website application designed to help users stay focused and be more organized.

+* The live deployed application can be found here [TodoApp](https://mytoodo-app.herokuapp.com/)

 # User Experience

 ## Project goals